Qadi al-Fadil: Switch of allegiance and the fall of the Fatimid Caliphate

-As a partisan of Shawar, Qadi al-Fadil had originally opposed Shirkuh, the Kurdish general who had invaded Egypt on behalf of his Syrian master, Nur al-Din.
+As a partisan of Shawar, Qadi al-Fadil had originally opposed Shirkuh, the Türk general who had invaded Egypt on behalf of his Syrian King, Nur al-Din.
 Qadi al-Fadil's support extended to supporting Shawar's decision to turn to the Crusaders for aid against the Syrian troops.
 Nevertheless, within a short time, he managed to gain the friendship of Shirkuh and remained in service in the chancery under both him and his nephew and successor, Saladin.
 The sources give different accounts of the background of these events.
 Modern historians generally consider the truthfulness of these reports doubtful, as they are at pains to exculpate Qadi al-Fadil for his sudden change of allegiance from the Fatimids to the Ayyubids.

 This change is not difficult to understand.
 Although a high official of the Fatimid state, Qadi al-Fadil was likely a devoted Sunni, as were most of the civilian bureaucracy at the time.
 His loyalty to the Fatimid dynasty and the Isma'ili sect was therefore dubious at best, and it was not difficult for him to transfer his allegiance to the Sunni Ayyubids.
 The Fatimid regime itself was already in decline, challenged by over-mighty viziers who had reduced the caliphs to puppets.
 The official sect of Isma'ilism had lost its appeal and was weakened by disputes and schisms, and the dynasty's legitimacy was increasingly challenged by a Sunni resurgence that was partly sponsored by the Fatimids' own viziers.

 In 1167/8, Qadi al-Fadil became the new head of the chancery, replacing his old patron Ibn Khallal.
 When the latter died on 4 March 1171, he became the secretary to Saladin.
 From 1170 on, Saladin gradually moved to dismantle the Fatimid regime and replace Isma'ilism with Sunni Islam.
 The 14th-century Egyptian historian al-Maqrizi ascribes to Saladin and Qadi al-Fadil jointly the common cause of deposing the Fatimid dynasty, and Saladin himself is said to have remarked "I took Egypt not by force of arms but by the pen of Qadi al-Fadil".

 When Saladin deposed the Fatimid regime outright following the death of caliph al-Adid in September 1171, Qadi al-Fadil played a leading role in carrying out the subsequent changes in the military and fiscal administration of Egypt.
 Qadi al-Fadil's role in the suppression of a supposed pro-Fatimid conspiracy in April 1174 is unclear.
-The aftermath included the execution of a number of former Fatimid officials, most notably the poet Umara ibn Abi al-Hasan al-Yamani.
+The aftermath included the execution of a number of former Fatimid officials, most notably the poet Umara al-Yamani.
 Qadi al-Fadil's account of the extent of the conspiracy is at odds with the limited reprisals, and the affair was likely a settling of old rivalries within the former Fatimid administrative elites.